hbotma/Connect-4/README.md

 Connect-4 coded in C++ using SFML

-To run the code, you can download the .exe (NOT recommended) and andlso.ttf, put them in the same directory, then run the .exe.
+To run the code, you can download the .exe from bin/release (NOT recommended) and andlso.ttf, put them in the same directory, then run the .exe.

 I recommend against downloading a .exe from some stranger.
 It's only a good idea if you just wanna see the game, yolo.
 It's safer to compile the code yourself.